Exchange Interactions of a Wigner Crystal in a Magnetic Field and Berry Curvature: Multi-Particle Tunneling through Complex Trajectories: Effects of a magnetic field

-the second equality follows from \eqref{eq:real instanton equation} and the third equality is obtained by integration by parts.
-This expression is zero since the first and the last expression is identical up to a minus sign.
+the second uses \eqref{eq:real instanton equation} and the third is integration by parts.
+The expression \eqref{eq:zero off-diagonal} is $0$ since the first and last expression are equal up to a minus sign.
+For a uniform field, $B(\v r ) = B_0 $, we obtain a simpler expression (\ref{eq:Aharonov-Bohm_uniform}-\ref{eq:area})